 Daily maintenance of the Stables is performed by the members of the co-op.
 Each individual is responsible for contributing to the care of the horses and of the facility.
 In this way, co-op members develop a sense of ownership for the program and become deeply invested in even the seemingly trivial aspects of its operation.
 For those members who have not cared for horses in the past, it is an opportunity to learn and practice animal husbandry.
-To ensure that all co-op members are adequately prepared to participate safely, new members are considered “Assistants” for their first year.
-During this year, Assistants are required to participate in the assistant’s course program that provides them with the supervision and resources necessary to become competent co-op members. co-op members who have successfully completed the assistant’s course program are referred to as “Instructors” regardless of whether they teach.
+To ensure that all co-op members are adequately prepared to participate safely, new members are considered “Assistants” for their first year in the program.
+During this year, Assistants are required to participate in the Assistant’s course program (AWPE 109 and 209) that provides them with the supervision and resources necessary to become competent co-op members.
+Co-op members who have successfully completed the Assistant’s course program are referred to as “Instructors” regardless of whether they teach or not.

-The barn manager oversees the general management of the facility, horses and cooperative by working closely with its members and the College administration.
+The Barn Manager oversees the general management of the facility, horses and cooperative by working closely with its members and the Faculty Adviser.

-The barn correspondent promotes public relations, giving tours of the barn, documenting Co-op meetings, and communicating with our alumni group (Friends of Earlham College Stables).
+The Barn Correspondent promotes public relations, giving tours of the barn, documenting Co-op meetings, and communicating with our alumni advisory group, the Friends of Earlham College Stables (FOES).

-The lesson coordinator schedules work times and lesson times for Co-op members and lesson students, working closely with the registrar and the Wellness department.
+The Lesson Coordinator schedules work times and lesson times for Co-op members and lesson students.

 The privileges of co-op membership are made possible by each member’s own commitment to sharing the responsibilities for care of the facility and horses.
 To facilitate this communal effort, we follow a consistent schedule each day.